 What’s the Best Way to Refurbish Alloy Wheels?

 The best way to refurbish alloy wheels is to perform the job at home.
-With simple to access tools and materials, a full alloy wheel refurbishment can be performed start to finish at home, with a professional paint job from off-the-shelf spray cans.
+With simple-to-access tools and materials, a full alloy wheel refurbishment can be performed from start to finish at home, with a professional paint job from off-the-shelf spray cans.